 In a city where flip-flops are year-round footwear, Santa can’t be weighed down by his heavy black boots.
 So when he arrives on a watercraft at this annual event at San Diego’s Seaport Village, Surfing Santa is rocking board shorts, flip-flops, and an all-season Hawaiian shirt.
 Give him your wish list or just pose with him next to his surfboard.
 The afternoon party at this festive shopping zone near downtown also includes a parade, kids crafts, and live street performers.

 In Santa Cruz County, flying reindeer may be hard to come by, so Santa gets his horsepower, as it were, from reindeer with good rowing arms.
-At this event, on the weekend after Thanksgiving, Saint Nicholas comes ashore at Capitola’s Main Beach on a well-staffed outrigger canoe.
+At this event, on the weekend after Thanksgiving, Saint Nicholas comes ashore at Capitola Beach on a well-staffed outrigger canoe.
 Then, he’ll hear kids’ wish lists while relaxing in his beach chair.
-A week later, Capitola Village hosts its tree lighting ceremony with cookie-decorating, face painting, and a window-display contest; look for Santa in the crowds here again, this time with his pal, the Christmas Fairy.

-This charming Central Coast town embraces its Scandinavian heritage at the two-weekend-long JuleFest, which kicks off with a parade of Danish dancers, horses and carriages, and vintage cars.
+The charming Central Coast town of Solvang embraces its Scandinavian heritage at the month-long JuleFest, which kicks off on the first Saturday of December with a VIP Candlelight Tour of Solvang, led by costumed, caroling-leading tour guides.
 Afterward, the red-clad dude with his own Nordic heritage greets the kids at Solvang Park.
-The second weekend of festivities includes a Nativity Scene with live animals, along with the Solvang Wine and Beer Walk at 13 local tasting rooms.
+The third Saturday of festivities includes a nativity scene with live animals, musical accompaniment, and narration, along with the Solvang Wine and Beer Walk that visits more than a dozen local tasting rooms.
 On either weekend, indulge your sugar cravings along Solvang’s Sweet Treats Trail: an array of bakeries, wine stores, coffeehouses, and sweet shops where you can find chocolates, wines, and plenty of local Danish kringle and stollen.

 Cornerstone Gardens, Sonoma